michaelpatrickpurcell/temporal-mechanics/README.md

    - Each scene can have at most three child encounters.

 ## Depth
-The climactic scene always has depth zero.
+The climactic scene always has a depth of _d = 0_.
 The depth of other scenes is the number of edges between that scene and the climactic scene.

 #### Example